Rypac/pulse/README.md

-# FlappyBird
+# Pulse

-A simple FlappyBird clone
+A simple game ready to take on the world

 ## Working with submodules
 - clone: `git clone --recursive <REPOSITORY>`